 Well you can… but I wouldn’t.
 And I know, I try to promote responsible recycling on this blog.
 So it’s probably surprising that I’m answering the way I am.
 So, let me take a moment to explain.
 It does make sense to use rechargeable batteries when you can, but sometimes there’s a level of inconvenience that makes it more of a problem than it’s worth.
 At least the way I see it.

 DIRECTV remotes are really efficient with their battery use.
-Not only that, the newer ones will actually give you an on-screen warning when the battery is low.
-You won’t see that warning from year to year if you’re using good alkaline or lithium batteries, but rechargeable batteries don’t last as long.
+Not only that, the newer ones (like the one above) will actually give you an on-screen warning when the battery is low.
+Or so they say.
+I’ve been using this model of remote for 7 years without changing the batteries more than once that I recall.
+You won’t see a warning from year to year if you’re using good alkaline or lithium batteries, but rechargeable batteries don’t last as long.
 It might actually be more annoying to use rechargeables than it is to just change the batteries every couple of years when they need changing.